-Between September 2020 and September 2021, we reviewed all documents published since September 2018 and took actions to make them compliant.
+Between September 2020 and September 2021, we reviewed all documents published since September 2018 and took actions to make them compliant with the legislation.
 This resulted in 96 documents being replaced on the site.
 It was not possible to fix some documents that had been produced by third parties for the department.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us by emailing email@example.com and our Press and Communications branch will investigate the issue.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us by emailing firstname.lastname@example.org and our Press Office and Digital Communications branch will investigate the issue.

 Problems with legacy documents